-The Best Phone You Can Buy Under Rs.
-25,000
+The Best Smartphones You Can Buy Under Rs.
+25,000 in India

-The mid-range smartphone segment isn't as crowded as the sub-Rs.
-20,000 or even the sub-Rs.15,000 segments and that's a very good thing, because it makes our job that much easier.
-While there might be a lot of phones in the sub-Rs.
-25,000 segment, only a handful have made it to our list.
+Those looking for the best balance of value and performance from a smartphone will find the sub-Rs.
+25,000 segment attractive.
+It is one of the most interesting segments in 2022, mainly because the new launches in this segment have gotten the maximum number of new hardware features.
+There are phones with good low-light camera performance and optical image stabilisation (OIS).
+Designs have also been the main focus of this segment, but charging speeds have improved with some smartphones on our list offering 44W, 60W and even 120W chargers in the box.

-The OnePlus Nord CE 2 is the latest and most affordable OnePlus smartphone currently available and replaces the original Nord CE on our list as it offers much better value and features.
+The Motorola Edge 30 recently received a price cut and now makes it to this segment.
+Our recent addition to the list is the Moto G82 5G.
+It has an IP52-rated design and a camera that also features OIS.
+The Samsung Galaxy A52, recently got a price drop.
 The Realme 9 Pro+ is yet another power-packed smartphone which offers really good stereo speakers and a flagship-grade main camera.

 Here are Gadgets 360's top picks of the best phones under Rs.
 25,000 in India, in no particular order.
 We have reviewed all the phones on this list and have tested them in depth, including their raw performance, camera capabilities, software and ease of use, physical design, battery life, and charging speed.
 There's also the Xiaomi 11i 5G which we haven't tested, but is virtually identical to the 11i HyperCharge (Review), so it makes it onto our list because of its price.